Relational databases

 er-diagram

-For example, say we have two tables, a CUSTOMERS table that includes all CUSTOMERS data, and an ORDERS table that includes all CUSTOMERS orders.
+For example, suppose we have two tables: a CUSTOMERS table that contains all customer data, and an ORDERS table that contains all orders placed by those customers.
 The constraint here is that all orders must be associated with a CUSTOMERS that is already in the CUSTOMERS table.
 In this case, we will place a foreign key on the ORDERS table and have it relate to the primary key of the CUSTOMERS table.
 This way, we can ensure that all orders in the ORDERS table are related to a CUSTOMERS in the CUSTOMERS table.
 In other words, the ORDERS table cannot contain information on a customer that is not in the CUSTOMERS table.

 The structure of these two tables will be as follows: